What are Anomalous Periodic Properties?

 Nitrogen is small, strongly electronegative, has high energy for ionization and the lack of valence electrons in d orbital oxygen indicates anomalous behaviour.
 Nitrogen is diatomic while it is polyatomic to others.
 Nitrogen is a gas whilst others are solids

 What are bridge elements give example?

 Bridge elements are objects belonging to periodic table period 2.
 They are named so because they are diagonally identical in property i.e. the elements of period 2 exhibit similarity to the elements in the next category in period 3 namely lithium magnesium; beryllium; aluminium; boron silicon etc.

 What are the 7 periods of the periodic table?

 A cycle is a series of periodic table horizontal.
-The periodic table comprises seven ages, with each starting at the far left.
-When a new key energy stage starts to fill with electrons a new cycle starts.
-Phase 1 contains only two elements (hydrogen and helium), while Phase 2 and Period 3 have 8.

-New | Nitrogen is small, strongly electronegative, has high energy for ionization and the lack of valence electrons in d orbital oxygen indicates anomalous behaviour.
-Nitrogen is diatomic while it is polyatomic to others.
-Nitrogen is a gas whilst others are solids

-What are bridge elements give example?

-Bridge elements are objects belonging to periodic table period 2.
-They are named so because they are diagonally identical in property i.e. the elements of period 2 exhibit similarity to the elements in the next category in period 3 namely lithium magnesium; beryllium; aluminium; boron silicon etc.

-What are the 7 periods of the periodic table?

-A cycle is a series of periodic table horizontal.
 The periodic table comprises seven periods, with each starting at the far left.
 When a new key energy stage starts to fill with electrons a new cycle starts.
 Phase 1 contains only two elements (hydrogen and helium), while Phase 2 and Period 3 have 8.